Vitamin K2 can help strengthen your bones and improve your cardiovascular health.

 Weston Price, a legendary dentist of the same era who gathered data around the world focused on links between diet and disease, is believed to have discovered vitamin K2 as well.
 He didn’t know what it was, referring to it as Activator X, and noting in his journals this mystery nutrient appeared to prevent tooth decay and chronic disease in populations who ate non-industrial diets.
 (2)

-Modern science designates the two types of vitamin K as K1 and K2: vitamin K1 is phylloquinone, and is found in leafy green plant foods; vitamin K2 is menaquinone, occurring in fermented foods and animal products.
+Modern science designates the two types of vitamin K as K1 and K2: vitamin K1 is phylloquinone, and is found in leafy green plant foods (and many green drinks); vitamin K2 is menaquinone, occurring in fermented foods and animal products.
 (3)

 Just like all the components of an engine are necessary in order to start the vehicle and drive off, everything in the body is designed to interact and perform various segments of the required processes for running the physical engine.